 - Start a Pixel Editor session.

 - Visualize your elevation as a shaded relief.

 - Select the region.

 - Derive terrain values from your surface model.

 - Save your edits.

 Start a Pixel Editor session

 Pixel Editor can only edit one layer at a time per map view.
-The contextual layer used to start the pixel editor session will be the only layer that can be edited in that map view.
-If you want to edit another layer in the map, you must first close the Pixel Editor, select the other layer in the Contents pane, then open the Pixel Editor to operate on that layer.
+The contextual layer used to start the Pixel Editor session is the only layer that can be edited in that map view.
+To edit another layer in the map, you must first close Pixel Editor, select the other layer in the Contents pane, and reopen Pixel Editor to operate on that layer.

 - In the Contents pane, highlight the elevation raster dataset layer that you want to edit.